 One of the standout passages in the book was Thomas’ recounting of a private interview he had with a particularly hostile senator.
 The only thing that mattered to anyone on the left and most people on the right was, “How’s he likely to vote on abortion cases?”
 He had no judicial paper trail, so the senators tried to gauge his positions through the way they posed their questions.
 Thomas’ retelling of one of these interviews was priceless:

 Howard Metzenbaum was the other kind of senator, and I already knew how he felt about me.
 It would have been charitable to call him unlikable, though he went through the motions of civility during my visit.
 At one point he actually tried to lure me into a discussion of natural law, but I knew he was no philosopher, just another cynical politician looking for a chink in my armor, so all I did was ask him if he would consider having a human-being sandwich for lunch instead of say, a turkey sandwich.
 That’s Natural Law 101: all law is based on some sense of moral principles inherent in the nature of human beings, which explains why cannibalism, even without a written law to proscribe it, strikes every civilized person as naturally wrong.
 Any well-read college student would have gotten my point, but Senator Metzenbaum just stared at me awkwardly and changed the subject as fast as he could.

-That was a superb response and one of the things I enjoyed most about this book.
-It was written by a person who has taken the time to observe and think about the world around him rather than allowing someone else to do it for him.
+That was a superb response, and one of the things I most enjoyed about this book.
+It was written by a person who has taken the time to observe and think about the world around him, rather than allowing someone else to do it for him.

-It’s a quick and engaging read, and offers a lot of insight into the life and mind of one of the most controversial Supreme Court Justices in recent memory.
+It’s a quick and engaging read and offers a lot of insight into the life and mind of one of the most controversial Supreme Court Justices in recent memory.

 *This review is a re-post, which sprang to remembrance as election coverage heats up.